 Following your presentation, the panel of judges would likely ask you all sorts of questions: about your startup’s stage, team, pricing or business model, your vision, field of operation, whatever.
 Usually (but not always) the duration of the Q&A session is flexible.
 It can take anywhere between no time to even 5 minutes and even more!

-Can I influence the questions I’d be asked?
-You sure can! how?
+Can I influence the questions I’d be asked, you wonder.
+You sure can!

 One technique would be to mention untapped topics, throughout the presentation.
 Especially toward the end.
 Make it sound interesting.
-Perhaps even mention that you wish to elaborate on it…
+You could even mention that you wish you had time to elaborate on it…

 The judges are likely to follow through and ask about exactly that!

-You should anticipate the questions you’d be asked.
-Master your answers.
-How could you prepare to all the questions the judges may ask, you wonder?
-Well, that skill would come with time and experience, no worries… Once you’d present your startup over 100 or 1,000 times, you’ll know what questions are likely to come next…
+How could you prepare ahead of time to all those questions the judges may ask, you wonder?
+Well, that skill would come with time and experience, no worries… Once you’d present your startup over 100 (or 1,000 times), you’d know what questions are likely to follow…

-As you learn to anticipate the coming questions, prepare a slide for each answer.
+As you learn to anticipate your pitch’s followup questions, prepare a slide for each answer.
 Rehearse your answers.
 When you’re on stage, switch to the extra-slides.
 Show yourself to be prepared.
-Impress by being comfortable, by being on top of things.
+Impress by being comfortable, by being on top of it!

 Stage #5: Handling the Judges Feedback